pckerneis/piano-keys/docs/README.md

 ```
 ![alt text](https://github.com/pckerneis/piano-keys/raw/master/docs/img/colors.png "piano-keys with custom colors")

-For more control over the look, you can also inherit from `PianoKeys` to have your custom drawing code.
+For more control over the look, you can also inherit from `PianoKeys` to run your custom drawing code.

+## Accessing the pressed keys

+Each key is associated to a key number value.
+The minimal value `0` corresponds to a `C` note like in the MIDI standard.
+Unlike MIDI, there is no specified upper bound for the key number values.

+The `PianoKeys` objects exposes its state via the following properties:
+- `keys`: an array of pressed key values.
+- `hoveredKey`: the value of the key being hovered (or null if there isn't).

 ## Listening to key events